Sung-Huan/ANNOgesic/docs/source/index.rst

 reading frames (sORF), circular RNAs, CRISPR related RNAs, riboswitches and RNA-thermometers.
 It can also perform RNA-RNA and protein-protein interactions prediction.
-Furthermore, it groups genes into operons and sub-operons and reveal promotor motifs.
+Furthermore, it groups genes into operons and sub-operons and reveal promoter motifs.
 It can also allocate GO term and subcellular localization to genes.
 Several of ANNOgesic features are new implementation while others are performed and improved by third-party tools and for some of them adaptive parameter-optimizations were included.
-Additionally, numerous visualization and statistitcs help the user quickly evaluated feature predictions resulting from an ANNOgesic analysis.
+Additionally, numerous visualization and statistics help the user quickly evaluated feature predictions resulting from an ANNOgesic analysis.
 The pipeline is modular and was heavily tested with several RNA-Seq data set from bacterial as well as archaeal samples.